 L-theanine is a natural ingredient found in tea.
 Tea is the second-most widely consumed beverage in the world after water.
-It is also sold as a dietary supplement in liquid, pill, and ointment forms.
+L-theanine is also sold as a dietary supplement in liquid, pill, and ointment forms.
 Although research into the health benefits of L-theanine is ongoing, studies suggest that L-theanine may reduce anxiety and promote the level of relaxation in the brain needed for high quality, restful sleep.

 What Is L-Theanine?

 L-theanine is an amino acid that occurs naturally in tea leaves and dissolves readily in water.
 It also supplies green and black teas with their savory, umami flavor and balances the bitter taste of caffeine in teas.

 Amino acids form proteins in the body that serve a variety of vital functions.
 Unlike other amino acids though, L-theanine does not build proteins.
 Instead, L-theanine affects neurotransmitters, which are the body’s chemical messengers.